Moving Checklist from Professional Toronto Movers

 Begin to transfer your school and healthcare records to your new community.
-Notify your children’s present schools that you are planning to move and request that your current school district transfers your children’s records to your new district.
+Notify your children’s present schools that you are planning to long-distance move and request that your current school district transfers your children’s records to your new district.
 Ask your family physician and veterinarians for referrals in your new town and remember to request that your doctors transfer your medical records to your new health care providers.

 If you are taking medication, remember to have all of your prescriptions transferred too.
 This is a good time to begin collecting your pet vaccination and health care records and locate new veterinarians.